Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 d:/Jai/The_Way_to_Jai/examples/10/10.2_dereference_a_null_pointer.jai:9: main
 ```

+The program crashes in line (3).
-An even smarter way is to run the program at compile-time with #run main(), as in line (3).
+An even smarter way is to run the program at compile-time with #run main(), as in line (4).
 This gives you almost the same output as when it crashed at run-time, but now you're the only one to see it ;-), and you get the same info:

 ```